shirakurak/shirakurak/README.md

 - I’m @shirakurak.
-- work as an Java programmer.
+- work as an Java programmer, in now.
-- interested in Java, Scala, and related fields.
+- interested in ..., yes, see the repository.